FlavScents AInsights Entry for (E)-beta-damascone (CAS: 23726-91-2)

 - Molecular Weight: 190.28 g/mol

 (E)-beta-damascone is a ketone with a cyclohexene ring and a conjugated double bond system, contributing to its potent odor profile.
-The presence of the trimethyl group enhances its olfactory impact, making it a valuable component in both flavor and fragrance formulations.
+The presence of the carbonyl group and the conjugated system is crucial for its characteristic scent, which is often described as fruity and floral with a hint of rose.

 Citation hooks: FlavScents; PubChem; FEMA